 - Although there is currently an entry ban in place for some non-EU nationals, students who will study in The Netherlands with a residence pemit are exempted.
 If you are travelling from a country that is subject to an entry ban, make sure to have one of the following documents ready in case you are asked to show it:

 - If you do not require an entry visa: your official IND letter confirming approval of your residence permit.

 - If you are returning to the Netherlands from a stay abroad: your valid student residence permit card (VVR).

 Where can I get a corona test before departure?

-- To enter The Netherlands, you will generally need a negative PCR test result.
+- To enter The Netherlands, you may need a negative PCR test result.
 On the Netherlands Worldwide site you can find out where you can take a test in your home country.

 - In some cases, international students must self-quarantine for a period of 10 days upon arrival.
 See the Dutch government regulations on self-quarantine.
 We would like to stress that you may not be on campus during your quarantine period.
-For more information, see the FAQ for students travelling from a region with a red or orange travel code and read more about self-quarantine at home.

 Student buddy service

 Leiden University offers a buddy service for students who would like a little company or help.
 If you are in self-quarantine, your buddy can do your grocery shopping up to twice a week if you are unable to order groceries online.
 Your buddy can also provide you with (online) moral support and social interaction.